"Medscape Medical News

 Meperidine, like other narcotics, may produce orthostatic hypotension in ambulatory patients.

-Meperidine crosses the placental barrier and can produce depression of respiration and psychophysiologic functions in the newborn.
+When used as an obstetrical analgesic, meperidine crosses the placental barrier and can produce depression of respiration and psychophysiologic functions in the newborn.
 Resuscitation may be required (see OVERDOSAGE).
-Therefore meperidine is not recommended during labor.

 Meperidine should be used with caution in patients with atrial flutter and other supraventricular tachycardias because of a possible vagolytic action which may produce a significant increase in the ventricular response rate.